-The Israelites left their homes so quickly that that they didn’t have time to bake bread for the journey.
-Instead of waiting hours for dough to rise, they made an unleavened mixture of flour and water that baked up flat.
+The Israelites left their homes so quickly that they didn’t have time to bake bread for the journey.
+Instead of waiting hours for the dough to rise, they made an unleavened mixture of flour and water that baked up flat.

 Later, as they celebrated Passover, the commemoration of the Exodus, unleavened matzo was designated the only bread permitted during the eight-day observance.

 The dry, flavorless quality bothers some observant Jews, then and now.
 Passover matzo is just flour and water, no salt.
 (That said, matzo tastes similar to Carr’s water crackers, a popular specialty cracker.)

 It’s no surprise that the Hebrew word matztzah (plural matztzoth), literally means “juiceless.”
 (In English it’s also spelled matza, matzo, and matzoh, among other transliterations from the Hebrew.)

 We are one of the group of eaters who loves matzo and eats it year-round (in addition to other crunchy flatbreads like lavash and Swedish crispbread).

 One can now find year-round options from companies like Manischewitz, Streit’s, and Yehuda that include ancient grains, egg, and onion; are unsalted, lightly salted, whole wheat, or gluten-free.

 They’re a step up from saltless matzo, but a great leap forward has been made by The Matzo Project, a line of delightfully flavorful matzos.